kongr45gpen/gu-trainer/README.md

 **Q: Who are the active contributors in R.O.?**

 A : Snake12534 (Co-Founder), alezakos, khonkhortisan, Pac-Man.
-These are their bzflag callsigns, names are different in www.github.com.
+These are their bzflag callsigns, names may be different in www.github.com.

 **If you have any further questions, don't hesitate to contact us; We'll try to answer them as soon as possible.**